Muhammad-Midhlaj/Advanced-Rage-server/README.md

 ___
-Is a rageMP gamemode MySQL/Nodejs/Reac JS based on unionrp gamemode , translated in English & Open source!
+its a rageMP gamemode MySQL/Nodejs/Reac JS based on unionrp gamemode , translated in English & Open source!
 ___
 ## Installation